 Travel Tip nº1: Please buy your tickets online beforehand on the official website.
 It will spare a lot of your precious time, patience and money.
 ‘Cause, c’mon, more than 3 hours in a queue?
-You will be so desperate and you’ll eventually fall into a traps and buy a 16 euros ticket for 60-70€ from “local guide” scammers.
+You will be so desperate and you’ll eventually fall into a trap and buy a 16 euros ticket for 60-70€ from “local guide” scammers.
 (And trust me, there’s a lot of them!)

 We saw the whole museum in three hours.
-One thing I am sure of, it’s so huge and amazing!
+One thing I am sure of, is it’s so huge and amazing!
 And if by chance, you’re in Rome, please do not hesitate and visit it.

 It was lunch time already when we got out of the museum.
-The good thing is that there’s a lot of restaurants, cafés and ice-cream shops for all kinds of tastes.
+The good thing is that there are a lot of restaurants, cafés and ice-cream shops for all kinds of tastes.
 The most difficult task is to choose one.
 We chose Il Cappuccino Ripassato.
 A nice place to eat some pasta and pizza’s and for dessert, a creamy ice-cream.

 Next stop: Castel Sant’ Angelo, Navona Square, Pantheon, Fontana di Trevi and, finally, Colosseum.

-Tired from walking so much but satisfied with all things we saw, photographed and enjoyed during the day, we came back to our room and decided to have a dinner somewhere near.
+Tired from walking so much but satisfied with all things we saw, photographed and enjoyed during the day, we came back to our room and decided to have dinner somewhere near.
 We saw Amalfi Restaurant on the map and it couldn’t be a better choice.
-We just fell in love with their pizzas cooked in firewood oven.
+We just fell in love with their pizzas cooked in a firewood oven.
 And this will be our first choice once we’ll back in Rome.

 Travel Tip nº3: Drink a lot of water.
 But do not buy it from vending machines, street food stands or cafés.
 The prices are quite inflated.
 Instead, do not throw away a bottle you’ve just finished.
-Re-use it, filling it up from a Nasone – a public water fountains all over the city.
+Re-use it, filling it up from a Nasone – a public water fountain all over the city.